agility/agility-cms-app-sdk/README.md

 flyoutSDK <object>
 ```

-The `fieldSDK` represents the object returned from `agilityAppSDK.initializeFlyout` and the base SDK to use for interacting with flyouts.
+The `flyoutSDK` represents the object returned from `agilityAppSDK.initializeFlyout` and the base SDK to use for interacting with flyouts.
 ***
 ### Flyout SDK Properties
 The `flyoutSDK` contains many of the same properties as the `fieldSDK`.